MediaLabUniovi/Sensor-Cooper/README.md

 - Changes made for JSN-SR04T: ultrasonic distance sensor
 ![alt text](https://github.com/medialablpwan/waterlevelcontrol/blob/main/pics/61rPJNXbuNL._AC_UF894%2C1000_QL80_.jpg)

-- Dynamic Data Transmission Rate implementation: send interval dynamically changes its value depending on the typical deviation from the latest 5 distances sent to The Things Network (by OTAA)
+- Dynamic Data Transmission Rate implementation: send interval dynamically changes its value depending on the typical deviation from the latest 5 distances sent to The Things Network (By OTAA; file "payload_formatter.json" is a suggestion on how to decode the sent bytes)
 ![alt text](https://github.com/medialablpwan/lorawaterlevelmonitoring/blob/main/pics/Screenshot%202023-11-30%20182339.png)

 The first unit has been deployed near the Polytechnic School of Engineering of Gijón: